gsgolba/FROG_2.0/README.md

 **Currently only compatible with Windows OS**

 # How to use
-* Run the program either by launching the executible or running the "FROG_GUI_2.0.py" script.
+* Run the program either by launching the executible (in dist folder) or running the "FROG_GUI_2.0.py" script.
 Should display an interface as below

 <img src="tutorial_photos/full_gui.png">